MicrosoftDocs/customer-insights/ci-docs/segments.md

 > Supported bulk operations include: refresh, download, delete, change state (activate/deactivate), change type (static/dynamic), and tags.

 - [**View**](#view-segment-details) the segment details, including member count trend and a preview of segment members.
-- **Download** the list of members as a .CSV file for one or more segments.
+- **Download** the list of members as a CSV file for one or more segments.
 - **Edit** the segment to change its properties.
 - **Create duplicate** of a segment.
 You can choose to edit its properties right away or save the duplicate.
 - **Refresh** one or more segments manually to include the latest data.
 The **Last refreshed** column shows a timestamp of the last successful refresh.
 If an error occurs, select the error to see details about what happened.